prehren/something-of-crunch/_posts/2024-11-13-top-wos-authors.md

 10 P Kant                8 27340 0.000293
 ```

-I then reasoned that if the last name was the second most common way to reference an author, that reference likely refered to the most common author.
+We see that for Kant, more than 90% of references are to I Kant.
+The second most common reference is just to the last name Kant.
+In this situation, it strikes me as reasonable to assume that these references to the last name mean I Kant.
+Therefore, whenever it was the case for a given last name that the most common reference was to a first initial(s)-that last name combination and the second most common reference was to just that last name, I replaced all references to just that last name with the most common first initial(s)-last name combination.

 If articles in the same in the same journal cited two authors with the same last name but different first initials in the same five year time span (see below) _and_ the first initials started with the same letter _and_ one of the two sets of first initials was an ordered subset of the other.